QMCBT-JustinEvans/loan_eligibility_prediction/README.md

   1. It looked like it would be a fairly easy to replicate project for practice straight out of the gate after graduating my [Codeup](https://codeup.com/program/data-science/) Data Science course.
   2. I am getting ready to begin my house buying search and thought it my be helpful to my endevours.
   3. I was very interested in the aspect of deploying the model as a functioning app using [Streamlit](https://jonaben1-loan-predicition-app-bnti80.streamlit.app/).

+I'm hoping to add additional criteria features to the program such as Debt to Income Ratio, Percent Credit Card Debt, etc... to be more accurate and realistic in line with the requirements of a mortgage lender.
+These are the unseen factors of the data that are not recorded but had to be met in order to even be eligible for a loan in the first place.